dan-distributive/distributiveworker-demo/README.md

 ## Overview

 This repository is designed as a tutorial rather than a production-ready system.
 The code is intended to be clear and easy to understand, allowing developers to modify it as needed.
-Many configuration values are hard-coded (worker id, deposit account, compute groups, minimum wage, etc.), but they can be adapted or parameterized for more advanced use cases.
+Many configuration values are hard-coded (worker id, deposit account, compute groups, minimum wage, etc.), but they can and should be adapted or parameterized for more advanced use cases.

 If you encounter any issues or have questions, you can reach the team via: